-The law of cause and effect

-Humanity is continually sending out forces on all the planes on which he or she functions; these forces - themselves in quantity and quality the effects of his or her past activities - are causes which he sets going in each world he inhabits; they bring about certain definite effects both on him or herself and on others, and as these causes radiate forth as centre over the whole field of his or her activity, we are thus responsible for the results they bring about.
-As a magnet has its "magnetic field," an area within which all its forces play, larger or smaller according to its strength, so has every man and women a field of influence within which play the forces they emit, and these forces work in curves that return to their forth-sender, that re-enter the centre whence they emerged.
+Karma is, then, the law of causation, the law of cause and effect.
+It was put pointedly by the Christian Initiate, S. Paul: "Be not deceived, God is not mocked: for whatsoever a man soweth that shall he also reap."
+Man is continually sending out forces on all the planes on which he functions; these forces - themselves in quantity and quality the effects of his past activities - are causes which he sets going in each world he inhabits; they bring about certain definite effects both on himself and on others, and as these causes radiate forth from himself as center over the whole field of his activity, he is responsible for the results they bring about.
+As a magnet has its "magnetic field," an area within which all its forces play, larger or smaller according to its strength, so has every man a field of influence within which play the forces he emits, and these forces work in curves that return to their forth-sender, that re-enter the center whence they emerged.